 Making Salted Caramel Sauce

-• Heat granulated sugar over medium heat, stirring constantly until it melts into a golden amber liquid; whisk in unsalted butter (carefully, as it will bubble.
+- Heat granulated sugar over medium heat, stirring constantly until it melts into a golden amber liquid; whisk in unsalted butter (carefully, as it will bubble).
+If you're new to caramel making, add water to make a wet caramel which has a lower chance to crystallize.

 Assemble Salted Caramel Latte